ryanw3bb/ml-agents-continuous-control/Report.md

 - Reduced the Actor/Critic node size to 128
 - Tweaked Actor/Critic learning rates to get optimal results
 - Tweaked the Sigma value which controls the volatility of Ornstein-Uhlenbeck noise
+- Used standard normal distribution when applying noise instead of random.random() which tends to bias towards 0.6
+- Added Batch Normalisation on Actor/Critic input

 #### Hyperparameters used in the final training solution: